josmaf/bx-tensorflow-demo/doc/tutorial.md

 # Intro

-In this tutorial you'll learn how to:
+In this tutorial you will learn how to:

-1. Create a Docker image to train a neural network that classifies photos of clothing
+1. Create a Docker image to train a model (a neural network) that classifies photos of clothing
 2. Import the Docker image into BatchX
 3. Import a dataset of labeled clothing photos into BatchX
-4. Run your BatchX image (namely, the Docker image you've already imported in step 2)
+4. Run the Docker image in BatchX
 5. Get the trained model from BatchX file system and use it to classify a photo

 # Prerequisites

-- BatchX client and a BatchX working account
+- BatchX: you need to install the client and configure your account, as explained in https://docs.batchx.io/batchx-cli/installation
-- Docker client and a public Docker registry account.
-For instance, https://hub.docker.com/
+- Docker: you need to install Docker (https://docs.docker.com/get-docker/) and a Docker registry account (https://hub.docker.com/).
+Why?
+Because as of today BatchX only allows to import images which are hosted in a cloud-based repository service, as hub.docker.com.
+- Python & TensorFlow: it's only necessary if you want to use the trained model

 # 1. Docker image creation

+Ok, let's do this.
+You need a working directory to put the files you are about to create.
+Directory name is not important.

-We'll have to write three files:
+We'll have to write four files:

 1. **Dockerfile** : Docker image definition

+In summary, among other things it tells Docker:
+ - Where to download a base image in top of which we're going to stack our code
+ - First script (entrypoint) to execute when running the image (well, not exactly)
+ - BatchX manifest: input, output, etc.

 ```text
 FROM tensorflow/tensorflow:latest-gpu-py3